jasper-zanjani/linux/includes/Tasks/network/bridge.md

+A **bridge** connects one or more network interfaces to create a single network segment.
+Bridges operate at OSI Layer 2, meaning interfaces on bridged segments must share a single subnet.
-A bridge is used to unite two or more network segments, typically used to establish communication channels between VMs, containers, and the host.
+Bridges are typically used to establish communication channels between VMs, containers, and the host.

+For the purpose of virtual networking, the libvirt server must be connected to the Internet via Ethernet - a [wireless connection cannot be bridged](https://jamielinux.com/docs/libvirt-networking-handbook/bridged-network.html).

 Unlike the virtual bridge that Windows uses for WSL2 distributions, the bridge in Linux is strictly L2.
 That is, VMs connecting to the bridge are assigned IPs by the same DHCP server (i.e. the router) in the same subnet as that of the physical hosts.